 The following is based on a portion of Naming the Unnamable: 89 Wonderful and Useful Names for God, a brand-new release from esteemed Creation Spirituality theologian Matthew Fox.
-It’s a featured Speakeasy selection, and there are still limited review copies available for qualified reviewers.

 God Has a Trillion Faces